Phi Boötis

 The stellar classification of Phi Boötis is G7 III-IV Fe-2, which would suggest it is an evolving G-type star that shows spectral traits of both a subgiant and a giant star.
 However, Alves (2000) has it listed as a member of the so-called "red clump", indicating that it is an aging giant star that is generating energy through helium fusion at its core.
 The 'Fe-2' suffix notation in its class means that it displays a significant underabundance of iron in its spectrum.
 Around three billion years old, Phi Boötis has an estimated 1.43 times the mass of the Sun and 5 times the Sun's radius.
-It is radiating 17 times the Sun's luminosity from its photosphere at an effective temperature of about 4,945 K.
+It is radiating 17 times the Sun's luminosity from its enlarged photosphere at an effective temperature of about 4,945 K.